 On paper, we were an unlikely pair.

-Marriage is like buying a tree.
+Joel once said that a good marriage is like a tree.
 You plant it, care for it, hope it grows, and when it does, you enjoy its beauty.
-Living together is more like appreciating the tree across the street.
-While you can enjoy it, you aren’t as invested in its growth or well-being.
-It is someone else’s tree.
+Conversely, living together is more like appreciating the tree across the street.
+While you can enjoy it, you aren't as invested in its growth or well-being.
+It is someone else's tree.

 This is probably the real reason I like gardening: Now we celebrate our wedding anniversary by planting a new rosebush or something else beautiful in our yard.